Devotees from across world join JKYog's 24-hour long online Mahayajna

 Of special note were, the seamless organization and coordination by the JKYog volunteers throughout the US to make the entire online event a complete success and the ecstatic and blissful chanting that mesmerized all attendees.

-Madhan Thirukonda and Durgha Nattamai shared, "We have been participating in the Maha Mantra Mahayajna and we are absolutely relishing the divine bliss."
+"We have been participating in the Maha Mantra Mahayajna and we are absolutely relishing the divine bliss," shared Madhan Thirukonda and Durgha Nattamai.

-Kaustubh Warty shared, "We are also looking forward to getting rid of the negativity and the anxiety of the past few months!"
+"We are also looking forward to getting rid of the negativity and the anxiety of the past few months!" shared Kaustubh Warty.

+This special Mahayajna or sacrifice of continuous chanting of the Hare Ram Maha Mantra was performed for world peace and physical, mental and spiritual well-being of all living beings during the coronavirus pandemic.
+The event was telecast live internationally through #JKYogOnline.

 Swami Mukundananda